How to Prevent Catching the Flu

 By Marti Kessack, PhD(c), MSN/Ed, RN

-In early January, Forbes.com reported the flu has arrived nearly five weeks ahead of season, and is already active in over 41 states.
+In early January, 2013, Forbes.com reported the flu had arrived nearly five weeks ahead of season, and was already active in over 41 states.
 Unfortunately 18 child deaths were reported.
-Those numbers have now risen to at least 47 states and 20 deaths of children under 18 years old.
-“Eight Chicago area hospitals turned away ambulances Monday night as they dealt with patients,” rings another recent report.
+The numbers rose to at least 47 states and 20 deaths of children under 18 years old.
+“Eight Chicago area hospitals turned away ambulances in a single night as they dealt with patients,” rang another report.

 Tips for Minimizing Exposure to Flu

 When the flu hits, it can hit hard and rapidly.
 The good news is that practicing the following precautions recommended by the Center for Disease Control (CDC), can help to minimize your exposure can prevent you from contracting the flu:

 - Take good care of yourself.
 During flu season, intentionally get more rest, eat nutritiously and drink lots of fluids such as juice and water to stay hydrated.
 This also keeps your immune system in top shape.
 Performing moderate exercise also bolsters the immune system.
 Make sure your intake of sugar decreases; university studies have shown that sugar suppresses the immune system for up to eight hours.

 - Be aware of potential “hot zones.”
 Avoid close exposure to people and places – for instance, crowded elevators, airplanes and public gyms – where the exchange of or the exposure to secretions can occur.
 Toddlers should be monitored when sharing their toys and toys should be cleaned often, as well.